MaitreChen/LicenseLocation/README.md

 Actually,this is an assignment from my digital image processing experiment class.
 Through thinking about algorithm ideas and the process of constantly adjusting parameters by myself, I successfully completed this project.

-You can clone this project to local and run it.
+You can clone this project and run it.

 ## <u>Now,here is something to tell you:</u>